IdentityBlockchain/PoIPaper/README.md

 ### Problems

-1. The rate of adding identities, the problem being frequent changes of Merkle Tree Roots, and how long it takes to generate zkp proof, and block generation time.
+1. The rate of addition of identities, the problems of frequent changes of Merkle Tree Roots, and how long it takes to generate zkp proof, and block generation time.
 2. Someone stole $K^{-1}$ before we registered on *IdentityBlockchain*.
 The Thief registered $K$ and $P$, and who knows what else.
 3. Someone stole $K^{-1}$ after we registered on *IdentityBlockchain*.
 4. Trying to use unregistered Key.